-For over 15 years, the courts in Denton County have appointed Ms. Parker to represent parents and children in CPS cases.
-Ms. Parker has also been appointed to mediate CPS cases in addition other family law cases, such as high net worth property division and custody matters.
-Thus, Ms. Parker is familiar with the customary practice of CPS cases in Denton County.
+For over 18 years, the District Courts in Denton County have appointed Ms. Parker to represent parents or children in cases involving Child Protective Services (CPS).
+She has also been appointed to mediate CPS cases.
+Thus, Ms. Parker is very familiar with the policies and practice of CPS in Denton County.

 In property division cases, the courts will divide the community estate in a just and right manner.
 This does not mean that the division would be equal or 50/50.
 The law gives the courts discretion to determine what is just and right.
-Ms. Parker will guide you through the process of dividing property.
-For high net worth estates, you will be counseled on the issues of tracing, reimbursement, and whether to employ a financial expert to trace your separate estate and reimbursement claims.
+Ms. Parker will guide you through the process of dividing property, whether it's dividing a large community estate or dividing pots and pans.
+For high net worth estates, Ms. Parker will discuss with the client issues of tracing, reimbursement, and whether to employ a financial expert to trace your separate estate and reimbursement claims.

-Shortly before graduating from law school, Ms. Parker transferred to SMU law school.
-After passing the bar, Ms. Parker worked at Dallas Legal Hospice, representing indigent clients who had terminal illnesses in the areas of public benefits, such as housing discrimination, ADA, FMLA, and estate planning.
-Seeking litigation experience, Ms. Parker then transitioned to the Office of the Attorney General, Child Support Division.
-At the OAG, Ms. Parker litigated paternity, child support enforcement and modification cases.
-She particularly enjoyed the practice of international child support, pursuing non-custodial parents who sought safe harbors outside United States to escape their child support obligations.
+After passing the bar, Ms. Parker worked at Dallas Legal Hospice, representing indigent clients with terminal illnesses in the areas of public benefits, such as housing discrimination, ADA, FMLA, and estate planning.
+Seeking litigation experience, Ms. Parker went to work for the Office of the Attorney General, Child Support Division.
+At the OAG, Ms. Parker litigated paternity and child support enforcement and modification cases.
+She particularly enjoyed the practice of international child support, pursuing non-custodial parents who sought safe harbors outside United States by either parking their assets or their bodies in countries that do not have extradition agreements with the United States to escape their child support obligations.